-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Virginia Beach exposed to these hazards.
 See hazard sections below and check your address for details.

 Heat and precipitation risk in Virginia Beach, VA is very high.
 Drought risk is significant.
 About 68% of buildings in Virginia Beach, VA are at risk of flooding, and the risk level for these buildings is significant.
 About 33% of buildings in Virginia Beach, VA are at risk of wildfire, and the risk level for these buildings is relatively low.